Discrepancies of Spanning Trees and Hamilton Cycles: Introduction

 In the other direction, one can show that in any $r$-colouring of the edges of $K_n$, there is a spanning tree with at least $(\varphi(r) - o(1))n$ edges of the same colour (we shall prove this as part of a more general result).
 The construction in the previous paragraph shows that the constant $\varphi(r)$ is optimal.
 It would be interesting to obtain an exact result.
 One might wonder whether the upper bound $\varphi(r,n) - 1$ is tight, namely, whether it is true that in every $r$-colouring of $E(K_n)$ there is a spanning tree with $\varphi(r,n) - 1$ edges of the same colour.

 As our next theorem, we show that the spanning-tree discrepancy of graphs with certain expansion properties is essentially as high as that of $K_n$.
 In other words, we show that the optimal bound $(\varphi(r) - o(1))n$ holds for these graphs as well.
-The precise notion of expansion is as follows: say that a graph $G = (V,E)$ is a \defn{$\beta$-graph} (for a given $\beta>0$) if there is an edge in $G$ between every pair of disjoint sets $U,W\subseteq V$ with $|U|,|W|\ge\beta |V|$ (see, e.g., in~\cite{FK19+}).
+The precise notion of expansion is as follows: say that a graph $G = (V,E)$ is a \defn{$\beta$-graph} (for a given $\beta>0$) if $|V| \geq 1/\beta$ and there is an edge in $G$ between every pair of disjoint sets $U,W\subseteq V$ with $|U|,|W|\ge\beta |V|$ (cf.~\cite{FK21}).
+One remarkable class of such expanders is $(n,d,\lambda)$-graphs, where $\lambda/d\le\beta^2$ (for an overview of $(n,d,\lambda)$-graphs, we refer the reader to \cite{KS06}).
+Thus, the following theorem gives an example of sparse (i.e., having linearly many edges) graphs with nearly-optimal spanning-tree discrepancy.
 We note that a $\beta$-graph $G$ need not be connected, as for example it may have up to $\beta |V(G)| - 1$ isolated vertices.
 Hence, when studying the spanning-tree discrepancy of $\beta$-graphs, we need to explicitly assume that the graphs in question are connected.

-\begin{theorem}[$\beta$-graphs] For every $r \geq 2$ and $\varepsilon > 0$ there is $\beta = \beta(r,\varepsilon) > 0$ such that every connected $n$-vertex $\beta$-graph $G$ satisfies the following: in any $r$-colouring of $E(G)$ there is a spanning tree with at least $(\varphi(r) - \varepsilon) \cdot n$ edges of the same colour. \end{theorem}
+\begin{theorem}[$\beta$-graphs] For every $r \geq 2$ and $\eps > 0$ there is $\beta = \beta(r,\eps) > 0$ such that every connected $n$-vertex $\beta$-graph $G$ satisfies the following: in any $r$-colouring of $E(G)$ there is a spanning tree with at least $(\varphi(r) - \eps) \cdot n$ edges of the same colour. \end{theorem}

 In light of the above discussion, \cref{thm:beta} can be interpreted as saying that $\beta$-graphs essentially achieve the maximum possible $r$-colour spanning-tree discrepancy of any graph on the same number of vertices.